 The Education and Career Center at UNM-Taos

-The Education and Career Center at UNM-Taos has received funding to design and implement an innovative Integrated Education and Training program to prepare members of the greater Taos community to enter the energy workforce.
-Their comprehensive program offers opportunity to non-traditional students for personal benefit but also for the betterment of the community.
+The Center has twice received funding to design and implement an innovative integrated Education and Training program to prepare members of the Greater Taos community to enter the energy workforce.
+This comprehensive program offers opportunity to non-traditional students for personal benefit but also for the benefit of their community.
+Funding provided for two semesters of alternative energy/solar courses.
+Scholarships were offered, with a preference for Native American students.

 The Energy Sovereignty Institute